aigc-apps/CogVideoX-Fun/scripts/README_TRAIN.md

   - At 1024x1024 resolution, the number of video frames is 9;
   - These resolutions combined with their corresponding lengths allow the model to generate videos of different sizes.
 - `train_mode` is used to specify the training mode, which can be either normal or inpaint.
 Since CogVideoX-Fun uses the Inpaint model to achieve image-to-video generation, the default is set to inpaint mode.
 If you only wish to achieve text-to-video generation, you can remove this line, and it will default to the text-to-video mode.
+- `resume_from_checkpoint` is used to set the training should be resumed from a previous checkpoint.
+Use a path or `"latest"` to automatically select the last available checkpoint.

 CogVideoX-Fun without deepspeed:
 ```sh